 Somehow, Wirt Street became a hotbed for substantial architecture in North Omaha—and that’s saying a lot, given the area’s historically powerful architectural history.
 Imagine gas lamps and cobblestone streets lining the way starting in the 1880s, and let’s start on an excursion through Omaha history…

-Starting in the 1860s and 1870s, N. 16th was a rural escape for wealthy businessmen suffering the daily grind in young Omaha City.
+Starting in the 1860s and 1870s, Sherman Street, aka North 16th Street, was a rural escape for wealthy businessmen suffering the daily grind in young Omaha City.
 They would toil at their factories, offices and warehouses in today’s downtown area, then ride fancy carriages to their country escapes overlooking the Missouri River.
 Those mansions sat along N. 16th.

 In the 1880s, that strip evolved when the streetcar lines were laid along this stretch up to Lothrop.
 Suddenly, white collar workers were hopping off the streetcars and into fancy apartment buildings along the way.
 The old mansions were either torn down, converted into apartments, or held onto tightly by their old owners.